jdc20181/OpenTube/README.md

  - Control what can be watched, use the Kids Only setting to view items from the Youtube Kids site.

+ - Favorites: Save all you want, for free^

+ ^Data stored locally, may require more system requirements

  More details will be released soon!

+**System Requirments**

+Windows 10

+1GB Memory

+500MB HD Space.